-Man do I love this episode.
-If you haven’t watched it, please do yourself a favor and do so, it’s such a fast watch (even with credits it’s only 6 minutes long).
-So, what’s to love about it?
-Well for one, there’s the animation.
-Provided by Studio Blow (also the animators of Three Robots), it’s a treat to look at.
-If I had to describe it, it’s essentially claymation done entirely with CGI.
-It’s not as good as the animation of Sucker of Souls and Suits, but it doesn’t need to be.
-If anything, it fits the story perfectly: it’s quirky nature compliments the quirky nature of the story; it provides some great background humor; and it has no true direct comparison to the other shorts heightening its uniqueness.
-But what made me love the episode is the writing.
-Seeing as they’re both comedies and based on stories written by the same author, I end up comparing this to Three Robots quite a bit, which might be a bit unfair for Three Robots.
-With Three Robots, we get a brief microscopic look at a world with equally brief glimpses and hints towards a macroscopic universe (see my review of Three Robots for more on that topic).
-When the Yogurt Took Over takes an almost inverse approach.
-It starts off at the macroscopic by chronicling the rise of the yogurt and the fall of mankind, only delving to the microscopic with small comments and personal observations, all provided by the narrator (voiced by Maurice LaMarche of Pinkie and the Brain fame).
-Both approaches work in their own ways, but of the two episodes When the Yogurt Took Over was better at deriving humor than Three Robots was.
+What truly won me over though is the writing.
+Seeing as they’re both comedies and based on stories written by the same author, I end up comparing this to Three Robots quite a bit.
+In Three Robots, we get a brief microscopic look at a world with equally brief glimpses and hints towards a macroscopic universe.
+Conversely, When the Yogurt Took Over takes an almost inverse approach.
+It starts at the macroscopic, chronicling the rise of the yogurt and the fall of mankind.
+Our only microscopic viewpoint consists of small comments and personal observations by the narrator (voiced by Maurice LaMarche of Pinkie and the Brain fame).
+Both approaches work in their respective ways.
+That said, of the two episodes When the Yogurt Took Over is better at deriving humor than Three Robots was.

-When the Yogurt Took Over reminded me of Hitchhiker’s Guide to the Galaxy in the best of ways, using sci-fi as a vehicle to create absurdist humor in exceedingly mundane yet creative ways impossible otherwise.
-Benefiting from its short run time, the episode creators stuffed this to brim with jokes, both provided by the narrator and the background players and events, to the point where you could easily be laughing non-stop until the credits roll.
-The episode also greatly benefited from not having any elements that really stuck out, like the cat in Three Robots.
-Instead it started with a mad sprint, and maintained the same pace and consistency of humor till the end.
+When the Yogurt Took Over reminded me of Hitchhiker’s Guide to the Galaxy in the best of ways.
+It uses sci-fi as a vehicle to create absurdist humor in exceedingly mundane yet creative ways impossible otherwise.
+Utilizing the short runtime magnificently, the episode is stuffed to the brim with jokes from many sources.
+Some are provided by the narrator.
+Others are created by the background players and events.
+It gets to the point where you could easily be laughing non-stop until the credits roll.
+When the Yogurt Took Over also greatly benefited from not having any elements that stuck out, like the cat in Three Robots.
+Instead, it started with a mad sprint and maintained the same pace and consistency of humor until the end.

-I also get the feeling there’s something thematic going on about the wildly different and self-defeating nature of man compared to the uniformity and successful yogurt, but it’ll take another rewatch or two to fully pin it down.
+I also get the feeling there’s something thematic going on, likely about the wildly different and self-defeating nature of man compared to the uniformity and successful yogurt.
+If so it’ll take another rewatch or two to fully pin it down.
 So yeah, watch When the Yogurt Took Over, preferably while eating some breakfast.
-As of now, it’s easily the apex of comedy within LDR, and shows just what greats heights sci-fi can take comedy.
+As of now, it’s easily the apex of comedy within Love, Death & Robots, and shows just what greats heights sci-fi can take comedy.